 How to treat your dog’s minor nail break at home

-Slight nail breaks with minimal bleeding can often be safely treated at home.
-Yet, it’s important to take the right precautions to reduce infection risk and promote proper healing.
-Here are a few at-home tips and advice for your dog’s broken nail.
+Slight nail breaks with minimal bleeding can often be treated safely at home.
+However, it’s important to take the right precautions to reduce infection risk and promote proper healing.
+Here are a few at-home care tips for your dog’s broken nail:

 Keep a pet first aid kit on hand — Being prepared in the event of injury is a big part of responsible dog ownership.
 First aid kits often contain things like gauze, bandages, or antiseptics to help treat minor injuries at home.

 Muzzle your dog if need be — Dogs in pain will sometimes lash out or bite.
-If you fear this might happen, consider placing a muzzle on your pup before tending to their injury.
+If you fear this might happen, consider putting a muzzle on your pup before tending to their injury.
 You can also ask a trusted friend to help gently hold and soothe your dog so you have proper use of both arms as you trim.

 Remove broken nail bits — You can use dog nail clippers to trim away any damaged pieces.
 If the cut is too close to the quick, you may want to err on the side of caution and visit the vet.

-Stop the bleeding — Apply gentle pressure with a gauze or clean towel to stop the blood flow.
-You can also use a coagulant such as Kwik Stop or other styptic powder or a styptic pencil.
+Stop the bleeding — Apply gentle pressure with gauze or a clean towel to stop the blood flow.
+You can also use a coagulant like Kwik Stop or other styptic powder or a styptic pencil.

-👉 In a pinch, regular flour or cornstarch is safe to use as well to help stop bleeding.
+👉 In a pinch, regular flour or cornstarch is safe to use to help stop the bleeding, too.

 As with many canine conditions, prevention plays a big role.
 In the case of broken nails, proper nail grooming is a must.
 Long nails are at greater risk of snagging or getting caught and breaking or tearing off.
-So, maintaining nail length is important in preventing breaking.
 Trimming your dog’s nails might seem daunting, but the process is simple and can be learned with practice.
 Here are a few tips to keep the process easy and safe for both of you:

 Make your dog comfortable — Many dogs don’t like their paws touched, so be sure to work gently.
 Have a treat or two on hand to reward your pup for sitting calmly and patiently, and speak to them in a quiet, soothing voice as you go.
 It can make the difference between a hectic ordeal and a simple nail-trimming session!

 Clip only the tip of the nail — Cutting past the curve can risk exposing the quick, potentially causing heavy bleeding.
-Instead of making a large chop at first, work little by little and don’t cut too far up.
-This can be tricky if your dog has black nails and you can’t see the quick, so be extra careful.
+Instead of making a large chop at first, work little by little, and don’t cut too far up.
+This can be tricky if your dog has black nails and you can’t see the quick, so be extra mindful.

-Don’t forget the dewclaws — A dew claw is a dog’s toenail on the upper, inner part of the front feet.
-Since they don’t wear down through contact with the ground while walking, they tend to need extra attention to avoid growing too long.
+Don’t forget the dew claws — A dew claw is a dog’s toenail on the upper, inner part of the front feet.
+Since they don’t wear down through contact with the ground while walking, they may need extra attention to avoid growing too long.

 Frequently asked questions